bearboticsfrc/bear-watch/README.md

 .\run.sh
 ```

-**Note:** Elevated permissions are required to run these scripts.
+**Note:** Due to the nature of Nmap, elevated permissions are required to run these scripts.

-## Future Improvements
+### Using the Tool

-Currently, the application lacks a user-friendly method for extracting data from the database.
+Head to `http://localhost/` to see it running!
+The website is pretty self-explanatory.